 Are you ready to try something new?
 If you’ve been trading stocks for a while, and you are looking to try something new, perhaps swing trading is for you.
 Because let’s face it, sometimes the buy and hold strategy can be less than exciting.
 It’s kind of like waiting for the paint to dry or the grass to grow.

 Swing trading, on the other hand, can be a little more gratifying since you are looking to profit on short term moves in a stock.
 Swing trading is a broad term used to describe a number of short term trading strategies.
 These strategies can also be used to trade other investment vehicles like bonds, commodities, forex, and yes, even cryptocurrencies.
-For simplicity though, we will focus our discussion on stocks, although the principles are the same.
+For simplicity though, we will focus our trading strategy discussion on stocks, although the principles are the same.

 Swing Trading vs. Day Trading